Mehtap123/rezept/README.md

-This React-app pulls Articles from a Contentful API and displays the Data dynamically.
+//This React-app pulls Articles from a Contentful API and displays the Data dynamically. <- this is old news!

+Our updated App fetches the recipes from our custom API, you can fetch from https://yammi-yammi-yammi-recipes.herokuapp.com/api/recipes!

 The current Database contains a collection of tasty Recepies!